dorucioclea/Bybit.Exchange.Net/README.md

 ### Reporting Bugs
 If you have found a bug in our project, please open an issue on GitHub.
 When reporting a bug, please include as much detail as possible about the issue and steps to reproduce it.

-## Support Us with a Donation
-Consider making a donation in your preferred cryptocurrency to support our project.
-If the cryptocurrency you want to donate is not listed here, please reach out to us.

-- **USDT:** `TG8dYGsFU3euoMcjaMGq7whpFKMFh8J6u7`
-- **USDC:** `0x273b11e05862ee18a6dec243cbdbd0c12132da5d`

-Your contribution helps us continue our work and is greatly appreciated!

 ## License
 By contributing to our project, you agree that your contributions will be licensed under the [LICENSE][license-url]